Hypertrophy Training: Sets for Optimal Muscle Growth

 For example, pairing bicep curls with tricep extensions allows for minimal rest while effectively targeting both muscle groups.
 This not only saves time but also enhances muscular endurance and promotes greater overall fatigue within the targeted muscles.
 Similarly, agonistic supersets—such as performing bench presses followed immediately by push-ups—can lead to significant hypertrophic adaptations due to the increased demand placed on the muscles.

 Dropsets involve performing an exercise until failure at a given weight and then immediately reducing the weight to continue performing additional repetitions without rest.
 This technique is particularly effective for maximizing metabolic stress within a single set and can lead to significant muscle fatigue.
-For instance, a lifter might perform a set of leg presses at 200 pounds until failure and then drop the weight to 150 pounds to continue pushing out more reps.
+For instance, a lifter might perform a set of leg presses at 200 pounds until failure and then drop the weight to 150 pounds to continue pushing out more repetitions.

 The cumulative effect of these additional repetitions can stimulate further hypertrophic adaptations by exhausting muscle fibers beyond their normal capacity.